-Chris Reid is the President and Chief Executive Office of Petrodorado Energy Ltd. ("Petrodorado"), a petroleum and natural gas exploration and development company, since February 2015.
+Mr. Reid is the President and Chief Executive Office of Petrodorado Energy Ltd. ("Petrodorado"), a petroleum and natural gas exploration and development company, since February 2015.
 Prior to that Mr. Reid was the Chief Financial Officer of Petrodorado from January 2012 to February 2015, and prior thereto, the controller of Petrodorado.
 From September 2005 to July 2011, Mr. Reid was a manager with KPMG LLP.
-Mr. Reid is a member of the board of directors of Integrated Energy Storage Corp. and First Cobalt Corp., both TSX Venture Exchange ("TSX-V") listed companies.